IntrospectiveSystems/xGraph/Extensions/Modules/CSV/README.md

 - CSVToObjects

 ##### Setup(com, fun)
 Setup is sent when the CSV module is first generated.
-Here, some general the connection to the FileSystem (fs) is established and set to `Vlt.Fs`.
+Here, the connection to the FileSystem (fs) is established and saved to `Vlt.Fs`.

 ###### Parameters
 - **com** (*required*): The command object.